Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 - you're unable to have vaginal sex – for example, because of a physical disability or psychosexual problem

-- you have a condition that means you need specific help to conceive, for example, if one of you has HIV and it's not safe to have unprotected sex
+- you have a condition that means you need specific help to conceive.
+For example, if 1 of you has HIV and it's not safe to have unprotected sex

-- you're in a same-sex relationship and haven't got pregnant after up to six cycles of IUI using donor sperm from a licensed fertility unit (the Stonewall website has more information about IUI for same-sex couples)
+- you're in a same-sex relationship and have not become pregnant after up to 6 cycles of IUI using donor sperm from a licensed fertility unit (the Stonewall website has more information about IUI for same-sex couples)

-Bear in mind that the waiting list for IUI treatment can be very long in some areas.
+Bear in mind that the waiting list for IUI treatment on the NHS can be very long in some areas.

-The criteria you have to meet to be eligible for IUI can also vary.
+The criteria you must meet to be eligible for IUI can also vary.
 Check with your GP or local CCG to find out what the rules are where you live.

 Paying for IUI privately

 IUI is also available from some private fertility clinics.
-The Human Fertilisation & Embryology Authority (HFEA) has a fertility clinic finder.
+The Human Fertilisation and Embryology Authority (HFEA) has a fertility clinic finder.

 Fertility tests before IUI

-Before IUI is carried out, you and your partner's fertility will need to be assessed to find out why you are having difficulty conceiving and to see whether IUI is suitable for you.
+Before IUI is done, you and your partner's fertility will need to be assessed to find out why you are having difficulty conceiving and to see whether IUI is suitable for you.